mjkubba/PostgresReport/README.md

 http://127.0.0.1:3000/?sid=demo-postgres
 ```
 ## Networking:
-This lambda need to be in a VPC that able to connect to the target Database, in a private subnet that have access to the internet or have the following endpoints enabled:
+This lambda need to be in a VPC with connectivity to the target Database, in a private subnet that have access to the internet or have the following endpoints enabled:
 * STS
 * S3
 * RDS
 * Secrets Manager

 ### Outputs:
-Create S3 Bucket with name (if not there): \<AccountID>-rdsreports
+Create S3 Bucket with name (if not there): rds-reports-\<aws_region>-\<accountID>
 Save reports to that bucket after each run with name: \<datetime>-\<rdsName>report.html

 ### Local testing: